-Vegetarian rennet is a non-animal product used in the making of vegetarian cheeses to aid in the coagulation process.
+Vegetarian rennet is a non-animal product used to make vegetarian cheeses to aid in the coagulation process.
 Some cheeses are made using rennet, which is derived from a calves' stomach, but vegetarian options are available.

 What Is Rennet?

-Before we talk about vegetarian rennet, let's take a look at what rennet is and why vegetarians should avoid products made with it.
-Rennet is the ingredient used to make cheese coagulate quicker.
-It sounds harmless enough, but it's not.
-The problem lies in the fact that the primary enzyme (chymosin ) found in rennet is most often collected from the lining of the fourth stomach of a newborn calf where the enzyme is produced to help baby cows digest milk.
-A secondary source of rennet is piglets, which also use the enzyme in the digestion process.
-With that said, you can see the need for a vegetarian option for this enzyme is obvious.
+Before discussing vegetarian rennet, it's important to look at what rennet is and why vegetarians should avoid products made with this ingredient.
+Rennet is the ingredient used to make cheese coagulate.
+This sounds harmless, but it's not.
+The primary enzyme (chymosin) in rennet is collected from the lining of the fourth stomach of a newborn calf.
+The enzyme is produced there to help baby cows digest milk.
+Piglets are a secondary source of rennet, which also use the enzyme in the digestion process.
+The need for a vegetarian option for this enzyme is obvious.
 In addition, animal rennet is quite expensive and is becoming difficult to find, especially since animal rights activities have objected to practices in the veal industry.

 How Vegetarian Rennet Is Made

-As stated above, vegetarian rennet serves the same purpose as "regular" rennet, to aid coagulation in the making of vegetarian cheeses.
-The difference is that the two main sources from which vegetarian rennet comes are vegetable or microbial in origin.
+Vegetarian rennet serves the same purpose as "regular" rennet, to coagulate proteins in milk to make vegetarian cheeses.
+The difference is that vegetarian rennet is vegetable or microbial in origin.

-Enzymes collected from vegetable sources are harvested from plants in the making of vegetable rennet.
+Enzymes collected from vegetable sources are harvested from plants to make vegetable rennet.
+This is a true vegetarian rennet.
 These plants include:

 - Fig leaves